blackgrape2025/peterdavanzo-site/content/about.md

-The interesting thing is rarely the thing itself.

-The library at the end of the world.
-The clever answer that's wrong.
-The heat pump that won't turn on.

-I write about investing, music, design, politics, technology and culture.
-Most of it starts with a small observation and ends up somewhere deeper.
+I spent many years working in technology and marketing.

+I spent many years working in technology and marketing.

+These days I spend a lot of time reading, writing and playing music.

+Most of my [writing](https://peterdavanzo.com/writing/) starts with something small: a book, a song, a conversation, a piece of technology that refuses to behave.

 [The Library](https://peterdavanzo.com/library/) is where I keep things worth returning to.